Manavagg2003/Velora2.0/README.md

 ## Key User Flows

 ### Authentication
-1. User enters email
+1. New users click "Sign Up" and enter name, email, and password
-2. Receives magic link via email
+2. Existing users sign in with email and password
-3. Clicks link to authenticate
+3. Profile automatically created with 10 free coins on sign up
-4. Profile automatically created with 10 free coins
+4. Secure session established with automatic refresh

 ### Recipe Generation
 1. User enters ingredients or preferences